 Studios are to be cleared of work at the end of each class.
 Students are responsible for removing their materials and equipment.
 Students that fail to remove their materials and equipment may be penalised through a reduction in marks.

-Architectural Design Studio demand significant time due to the explorative nature of the work in combination with the time required to produced accurate and compelling presnetation material.
-Students will need to allocate sufficient time outside of the timetabled teaching sessions to successfully pass this class.
+Architectural Design Studio demands significant time due to the explorative nature of the work in combination with the time required to produced accurate and compelling presentation material.
+Students will need to allocate sufficient time outside of the timetabled teaching sessions to successfully pass this unit.

 Students who attend campus for class or other purposes must play their part in keeping our campus and community safe by following these basic guidelines to reduce the risk of COVID-19 transmission: